an-n-ie/Team_Profile_Generator/README.md

 ## Usage

-The following video shows the application's appearance and functionality:
+The following shows the application's appearance and functionality: